-On their voyages among the stars, the Lith-Crillion have established outposts on various worlds.
-They were most concentrated on the world Bal-Kriav, heavily influencing the peoples they were supposed to be monitoring from afar.
-This is probably why the keepers of lore at Nuciregmas named a period of history after them, the Lith-Crillion Era.
+On their voyages among the stars, the Lith-Crillion established outposts on many worlds.
+Those on the world Bal-Kriav are said to have influenced the peoples around them; something they were not supposed to do.
+It is why the keepers of lore at Nuciregmas named a period of history after them, the Lith-Crillion Era.

 In first year of the era named after them, 1 LE, the Lith-Crillion came to Bal-Kriav aboard the living voidship Âni-Zandân, settling on the island Arcana at Urkalzîr.
 They were able to explore and settle distant areas of Bal-Kriav by using submersibles like the Âni-Matîrûn and Âni-Nâthil.
 Later, even these were seen as too slow for communication with holds spread over vast distances, so they invented the Pyramids of Power.
 The groups that went out to explore the realm were called the Sâlo Tânê.